vdeshpande-confluent/finserv-flink-workshop/prereq.md

 ### Create Sample Data connectors to fill the topics `stock_orders` and `stock_prices` and `user_profiles`
 Confluent has the Datagen connector, which is a testdata generator.
 In Confluent Cloud a couple Quickstarts (predefinied data) are available and will generate data of a given format.
-NOTE: We use Datagen with following templates:
+NOTE: We use Datagen with following custom schema templates:
 * Stock Orders [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/stock_orders-value.avsc]
 * Stock Prices [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/stock_prices-value.avsc]
 * User Profiles [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/user_profiles-value.avsc]

 Choose the `Connectors` menu entry (left site) and search for `Sample Data`.
 Click on the Sample Data Icon.
 * Under "Additional configuration" choose topic: `stock_orders` and click `Continue`
 * Click Global Access (which is already selected by default) and download the API Key.
 Typically, you will give the connector restrictive access to your resources (what we did in the terraform setup).
 But for now, it seems to be good enough for hands-on.
-Click `Generate API Key & Download`, enter a description `Datagen Connector Products` abd click `continue`
+Click `Generate API Key & Download`, enter a description `Datagen Connector Stock Trades` abd click `continue`
-* Select format `AVRO`, because Flink requires AVRO for now, and click on Provide your own schema [] and  click `Continue`
+* Select format `AVRO`, because Flink requires AVRO for now, and click on Provide your own schema [https://github.com/vdeshpande-confluent/finserv-flink-demo/blob/main/schema/stock_orders-value.avsc] and  click `Continue`
 * Check Summary, we will go with one Task (slider) and click `Continue`
-* Enter a name `StockOrdersDatagen` and finally click `Continue`
+* Enter a name `DatagenSourceConnector_stocks` and finally click `Continue`

 Now, events will fly in topic `stock_orders` generated from datagen connector `DatagenSourceConnector_stocks`